Is Financial Mediation Right For You?

 - Trust that the other person is willing and able to do the above.

-Mediation is a collaborative divorce process, the outcome of which is determined entirely by parties working together.
+Mediation is a divorce resolution process, the outcome of which is determined entirely by parties working together.
 It is a private and confidential way for divorcing couples to resolve their disputes privately in order to maintain the stability of your life and family amidst the turmoil that you are currently facing.
 If you are looking for a certified professional to help you through mediation in Seattle, WA, you have come to the right place.

 During the mediation process, parties may reach agreement on all terms of their divorce, including property division, parenting plan, child support and/or spousal support.
 This reduces the financial and emotional cost often associated with a traditional legal process.
 Mediation also allows for more creative problem solving, which leads to an agreement that reflects both parties’ values and needs.

 I am not an attorney and cannot draft legal documents.
 I can, however, recommend collaboratively trained attorneys who provide such services.
 The attorneys that I work with are committed to helping divorcing or separating couples resolve disputes outside the courts and will support your efforts to find an amicable solution.
 They will also assist you with the legal filing and paperwork necessary to complete your divorce process.